-- 1. Students wishing to transfer to LCC Nursing Program from a NMNEC school must do the following: - Apply for admittance to LCC on-line or in person through the Admissions Office. - Request high school transcripts be sent to Admission Office. - Request all transcripts from previous colleges/universities be sent to the LCC Registrar.

-- Transfer credit will be granted after approval by the Registrar and Nursing Department Director (A minimum grade of "C" or higher is required for transfer of credit into any course). - Submit a letter of intent to the Nursing Program Director. - Obtain a letter of recommendation from the director of their former program. - Upon acceptance, submit all documents as out-lined below under General Policies. - Attend student orientation on the date specified by the Nursing Department. - 2.
+- 1. Students in a NMNEC Nursing program wishing to transfer into the LCC Nursing Program while in progress must do the following: - Apply for admittance to LCC on-line or in person through the Admissions Office. - Request high school transcripts be sent to Admission Office. - Request all transcripts from previous colleges/universities be sent to the LCC Registrar. - Transfer credit will be granted after approval by the Registrar and Nursing Department Director (A minimum grade of "C" or higher is required for transfer of credit into any course and the expiration time for science courses is waived). - Submit a letter of intent to the Nursing Program Director. - Obtain a letter of recommendation from the director of their former program. - Upon acceptance, submit all documents as out-lined below under General Policies. - Attend student orientation on the date specified by the Nursing Department. - 2.
 Students who have failed more than one NMNEC course within two years must appeal in writing, and in person, to a faculty committee.
 Student must obtain a letter from the former program director verifying that the issue(s) were academic and not behavioral. - 3.
-Students wishing to transfer from non-NMNEC schools will be considered on an individual basis.
+NMNEC core nursing courses expire after 2 years. - 4.
+Students transferring to LCC in the 4th semester of the NMNEC Nursing Program will be allowed to waive up to 5 credits for degree residency.
+This will be approved on a case by case basis by the Nursing department.